Truth-Seekers2026/Truth-Seekers-Charter/interpretation/A0002_The_Birth_of_the_Truth-Seekers-Charter.md

 This question had germinated in me since my youth.
 Faced with fragmented and utilitarian academic knowledge, I had instinctively questioned it.
 Now, as my "Truth-Seekers Chinese有道者中文" education system was about to take root, and the conception of "learning Chinese like the Chinese do" began sketching in my mind a bridge connecting past and present, that ancient question returned with even greater force.

+This question had germinated within me since my youth.
+Faced with the fragmented and utilitarian academic knowledge, I had instinctively questioned it.
+Now, as the "Truth-Seeker Chinese有道者中文" education system has taken root, and the practice of "learning Chinese the way the Chinese do" has begun building bridges between China and the world, that age-old question has returned with even greater force.

 It was no longer a rebellion against traditional Chinese education, but an ultimate trial of my own reason for being: **If my work cannot touch the foundation of Chinese civilization and its future fate, then no matter how exquisite the system, it is merely another ruin of refined knowledge.**

 It was at this moment of uncertainty that I opened the *Tao Te Ching《道德经》* once more.
 When my gaze fell upon the line, **"Who can have a surplus and dedicate it to the world?
 Only a Truth-Seekers"孰能有余以奉天下？唯有道者** it was as if a bolt of lightning had split the chaos.
 The question of "what use" that had haunted me for half a lifetime found a world-shattering answer in this 2,500-year-old text—**The meaning of life lies not in how much one 'has,' but in whether one can have a 'surplus,' and to dedicate this 'surplus' to the 'world' one inhabits.**